Adopting A Baby

 You will then travel to the foreign country and meet all applicable requirements of that country.
 While in that country, you will go to the United States Consulate with the child for the child’s medical examination, to fill out various forms, and to apply for the child’s visa.

-When you return to the United States you will need to either in New York.
+When you return to the United States you will need to either readopt or register the foreign adoption in New York.

 You can send us a message using the form below